 Anne Graf says “I am delighted to be leading the next phase of development for Hydro66.
-Our colocation datacentre is globally significant, both technically and from a scale perspective.
-Colocation data centres are ripe for continuous technical innovation and our rapid customer take-up proves the legacy business model is overdue for disruption.
+Our colocation datacenter is globally significant, both technically and from a scale perspective.
+Colocation data centers are ripe for continuous technical innovation and our rapid customer take-up proves the legacy business model is overdue for disruption.
 As we scale the data centre we will strengthen our sales and operational teams.
 Bringing the best commercial model to our colocation customers and partners is our top priority.”

 Native to Sweden, Graf has lived and worked in Germany, Austria, Belgium and the UK.
 Prior to joining Hydro66 Graf was Chief Commercial Officer of The Node Pole, an alliance of industrial and government entities promoting the cool climate and clean power advantages of Northern Sweden.
 Her objectives are to deliver operational excellence for customer success, and continue the rapid expansion of the business.